 Also read transaction analysis for child-adult exchanges and I’m OK-You’re OK.

 Unable to see his world through adult eyes, the borderline continues to experience life as a child—with a child’s intense emotions and perspective.
-When a young child is punished or reprimanded, he sees himself as unquestionably bad; he cannot conceive of the possibility that mother might be having a bad day.
+When a young child is punished or reprimanded, he sees himself as unquestionably bad; he cannot conceive of the possibility that the mother might be having a bad day.
 As the healthy child matures, he sees his expanding world as more complex and less dogmatic.
 But the borderline remains stuck—a child in an adult’s body.